 - · Risk of our business's sensitivity to changes in general economic conditions.
 See "Our business is sensitive to changes in general economic conditions.
 Downturns in commercial and residential construction, remodeling and refurbishing activities could adversely affect our financial condition, liquidity or results of operations" on page 26. - Risks related to various environmental, safety and health regulations.
 See "We are subject to various environmental, safety and health regulations that may subject us to costs, liabilities and other obligations, which could have a material adverse effect on our business, results of operations and financial condition" on page 27. - Risks related to legal claims of product liability.
-See "We may be exposed to litigation, claims and other legal proceedings in the ordinary course of business relating to our products or business, which could have a material adverse effect on our business, results of operations and financial condition" on page 27. - Risks of losses from natural disasters, catastrophes, fire or other unexpected events.
+See "We may be exposed to litigation, claims and other legal proceedings in the ordinary course of business relating to our products or business, which could have a material adverse effect on our business, results of operations and financial condition" on page 27. - · Risks of losses from natural disasters, catastrophes, fire or other unexpected events.
 We could incur uninsured losses and liabilities arising from such events, including damage to our reputation, and/or suffer material losses in operational capacity, which could have a material adverse impact on our business, financial condition and results of operations.
 See "Our business operations could suffer significant losses from natural disasters, catastrophes, fire or other unexpected events" on page 27. - Risks related to intellectual property, including intellectual property disputes, failure of intellectual property protection, and failure of patent application.
-See "We may need to defend ourselves against patent or trademark infringement, or other intellectual property claims, which may be time-consuming and cause us to incur substantial costs" on page 27, "Our business may be adversely affected if we are unable to protect our intellectual property rights from unauthorized use by third parties" on page 28 and "Our patent applications may not be granted, which may have a material adverse effect on our ability to prevent others from commercially exploiting products similar to ours" on page 28. - · Our financial statements contain an explanatory paragraph regarding uncertainty as our ability to raise capital and therefore cast substantial doubt about our ability to continue as a going concern.
-See "Our financial statements contain an explanatory paragraph regarding uncertainty as our ability to raise capital and therefore cast substantial doubt about our ability to continue as a going concern" on page 28. - Cybersecurity risks in our operation and supply chain .
-See "Cybersecurity risks and cyber incidents may adversely affect our business by causing a disruption to our operations, a compromise or corruption of our confidential information, misappropriation of assets and/or damage to our business relationships, all of which could negatively impact our business and results of operations" on page 28.
+See "We may need to defend ourselves against patent or trademark infringement, or other intellectual property claims, which may be time-consuming and cause us to incur substantial costs" on page 27, "Our business may be adversely affected if we are unable to protect our intellectual property rights from unauthorized use by third parties" on page 28 and "Our patent applications may not be granted, which may have a material adverse effect on our ability to prevent others from commercially exploiting products similar to ours" on page 28. - Our financial statements contain an explanatory paragraph regarding uncertainty as our ability to raise capital and therefore cast substantial doubt about our ability to continue as a going concern.
+See "Risk Factors Risks Related to Our Business and Industry Our financial statements contain an explanatory paragraph regarding uncertainty as our ability to raise capital and therefore cast substantial doubt about our ability to continue as a going concern" on page 28.

-Risks Related to Our Common Stock, Preferred Stock and this Offering
+Risks Related to this Offering